Yingzc233/Yingzc233.github.io/index.md

 **About:**

-I'm now a fourth year student in School of Mathematics at Zhejiang Univeristy.
-I have accepted the offer from University of Warwick and am expected to study under the supervision of Prof. Filip Rindler after 10.2026
+Hi!
+I'm a PhD student at the University of Warwick supervised by Prof. Filip Rindler.
+I got my Bachelor degree from Zhejiang University.

 Here is my [CV](CV.pdf).

-**Contact:** yingzc059[at]gmail[dot]com, yingzhichen[at]zju[dot]edu[dot]cn (perfer)
+**Contact:** yingzc059[at]gmail[dot]com

 ****